juxor/afaq/markdown/secH2.md

 Power** present a typical Marxist account of what **they** consider as anarchist ideas on this subject:

-> _ "the anarchist conclusion is not to build any sort of state in the first place - not even a democratic workers' state.
-But how could we stop the capitalists trying to get their property back, something they will definitely try and do?
+> _"the anarchist conclusion is not to build any sort of state in the first place - not even a democratic workers' state.
+But how could we stop the capitalists trying to get their property back, something they will definitely try and do? _

->

-> "Should the people organise to stop the capitalists raising private armies and resisting the will of the majority?
-If the answer is yes, then that organisation - whatever you prefer to call it - is a state: an apparatus designed to enable one class to rule over another.
+> _"Should the people organise to stop the capitalists raising private armies and resisting the will of the majority?
+If the answer is yes, then that organisation - whatever you prefer to call it - is a state: an apparatus designed to enable one class to rule over another. _

->

-> "The anarchists are rejecting something which is necessary if we are to beat the capitalists and have a chance of developing a classless society."_
+> _"The anarchists are rejecting something which is necessary if we are to beat the capitalists and have a chance of developing a classless society."_
 [_"What's wrong with anarchism?"_, pp. 12-13, **World Revolution: Prague S26
 2000**, p.
 13]

 It would be simple to quote Malatesta from 1891 on this issue and leave it at that.
-As he put some seem to suppose _"that anarchists, in the name of their principles, would wish to see that strange freedom respected which violates and destroys the freedom and life of others.
+As he put it some seem to suppose _"that anarchists, in the name of their principles, would wish to see that strange freedom respected which violates and destroys the freedom and life of others.
 They seem almost to believe that after having brought down government and private property we would allow both to be quietly built up again, because of respect for the **freedom** of those who might feel the need to be rulers and property owners.
 A truly curious way of interpreting our ideas."_ [**Anarchy**, pp. 42-3] Pretty much common sense, so you would think!
 Sadly, this appears to not be the case.
 As such, we have to explain anarchist ideas on the defence of a revolution and why this necessity need not imply a state and, if it did, then it signifies the end of the revolution.

-The argument by **Workers' Power** is very common with the Leninist left and contains three fallacies, which we expose in turn.
+The argument by **Workers' Power** is very common within the Leninist left and contains three fallacies, which we expose in turn.
 Firstly, we have to show that anarchists have always seen the necessity of defending a revolution.
 This shows that the anarchist opposition to the _"democratic workers' state"_ (or